FMC Lynx Reconnaissance Vehicle

 600x25mm, 3000x7.62mm

-M3 Stuart
+ACF Industries M3 Stuart

 Notes: The M3 was a design evolved from the earlier M2 light tank in the 1930s.
-They were used by the Allies; after World War 2, many of them were bought by Latin American and other countries, which still use them to this day.
-About 500 of these vehicles were built with diesel instead of gasoline engines.
+They were used by the Allies; after World War 2, many of them were bought by Latin American and other countries, some of which still use them to this day.
+About 1500 of these vehicles were built with diesel instead of gasoline engines.
 The M3 is generally inadequate for modern antitank use, and most of them are used as infantry support vehicles.

 Vehicle